-12 Volt Cooking This 6 page article describes the transition to electric cooking and the use of an electric kettle and coffee maker on board.
+12 Volt Electric Cooking This 6 page article describes the transition to electric cooking and the use of an electric kettle and coffee maker on board of a vessel or in a camper.
 It provides insight into the energy consumption, calculation examples and the schematics of a battery setup.
 It concerns cooking on a simple induction plate with one cooking zone that can be placed, for example, on a counter top or closed gas appliance.